South Africa says non-refundable downpayments among onerous vaccine terms

 Mkhize said officials were still expecting the first batch of commercial doses from J&J later this month and they were not considering terminating their contract.

-The suspension was the latest setback for South Africa’s immunisation efforts, after it ditched plans to kick-start vaccinations with AstraZeneca’s shot in February.
-A trial showed that vaccine had greatly reduced efficacy against the dominant local coronavirus variant.
+The suspension was the latest setback for South Africa's immunisation efforts, after it ditched plans to kick-start vaccinations with AstraZeneca's (AZN.L) shot in February.
+A trial showed that vaccine had greatly reduced efficacy against the dominant local coronavirus variant. read more

 Regulator SAHPRA said on Wednesday it had found no major safety concerns with the J&J shot after reviewing data from the research study that started in February.
 It said further data were being obtained from J&J and the U.S. Food and Drug Administration and that reviewing that could take a few days.